7 Essential Tips for GMAT Prep

-So how should you prepare to maximize your effort?
+With scores on the rise and changes in the works, how should you prepare to maximize your results?
 And what strategies are the most efficient and effective for increasing your score?
-As an expert coach at Fortuna Admissions and a former GMAC insider with an uncommon affection for standardized tests, I’ve distilled my best advice into seven top tips.
+Here , I’ve distilled my best advice into seven top tips.

 Essential GMAT Prep Tips

-Surveys show that applicants who scored over 700 report studying at least 80-100 hours for the exam – but don’t be misled by the numbers.
+In surveys, applicants who scored over 700 report studying at least 80 to 100 hours for the exam — but don’t be misled by the numbers.
 Imagine it this way: You can’t credibly train for the marathon by only running 20 miles on Saturdays.
-Just like it’s unwise to slot data sufficiency into one marathon cram-session on the weekend and expect to gain mastery.
-Instead, create a study schedule and chunk your time into bite-size sessions to build the mental muscle that’s needed to go the distance at exam time.
+Likewise, you can’t power through one marathon cram-session on the weekend and expect to gain mastery.
+Instead, create a study schedule and invest your time in bite-size sessions to build the mental muscle that’s needed to go the distance at exam time.

-It might be encouraging to know that roughly two-thirds of candidates say they self-study, according to self-reported data from GMAT’s annual survey, and that statistically there’s no difference between the GMAT score of a candidate who self-preps and one who shells out money for a coach or test prep course.
-To set yourself up for success, what’s essential is knowing whether you have the self-discipline to self-prep diligently.
-The very type A among us will set up a study schedule (imperative) and put ourselves through the paces without fail.
+It might be encouraging to know that roughly two-thirds of candidates say they study on their own, according to self-reported data from GMAT’s annual survey.
+Statistically there’s no difference between the GMAT score of a candidate who self-preps and one who shells out money for a coach or test prep course.
+What’s essential is knowing whether you have the self-discipline to self-prep diligently and set yourself up for success.
+The very type-A among us will set up a study schedule (imperative) and put ourselves through the paces without fail.
 Others thrive with the extra accountability of having to show up to class.

-There should be a learning objective every time you sit down to study.
-Such as, decreasing the amount of time from 2 minutes to 1.45 for answering easy data sufficiently questions, refreshing sentence structure or reviewing exponent rules you can apply to problem solving.
+Set a learning objective every time you sit down to study.
+For example, aim to decrease the amount of time from 2 minutes to 1.45 for answering easy data sufficiency questions, refreshing sentence structure, or reviewing exponent rules you can apply to problem solving.
 Having a very clear learning objective will go a long way in terms of helping to create structure and focus as well as opportunities to measure your progress.
 It’s also gratifying to look back at the end of the week and see how many things you checked off the list.
 Having those small, measurable successes will fuel your endurance.
-And if you’re not about to focus or you miss a session, you can go back and hold yourself accountable.

 It can be shockingly difficult to sit down in a quiet room and take a test for four hours.
-This is especially true if you’re accustomed to snacking, listening to music, padding around barefoot, putting your feet up on the chair – all of this being taboo at the test center, of course.
-Try to create an environment as close to the test center as possible: Get rid of your music, water bottle and snacks.
+This is especially true if you’re accustomed to snacking, listening to music, padding around barefoot, putting your feet up on the chair — all of this being taboo at the test center, of course.
+Even if you’re taking the test remotely at home, try to create an environment as close to the test center as possible.
+Think of ways to make yourself a little less comfortable to accustom yourself to the physical and mental stress.
+Get rid of your music, water bottle and snacks.
 Practice waiting a few minutes before getting up to use the bathroom on a whim.
-Think of ways to make yourself a little less comfortable.

-Not only does misery love company, but finding others suffering through data sufficiency creates accountability and community.
-There’s no shortage of Facebook groups or forums which can also help you stay on task and commiserate with others.
-I wouldn’t call it a good time, but you’re more apt to persist when the going gets tough – and even find some humor in it all – if you’re alongside others who are suffering through the same.
+Not only does misery love company, but finding others suffering through data sufficiency creates community and accountability.
+There’s no shortage of online groups or forums that can help you stay on task while you commiserate with others.
+I wouldn’t call it a good time, but you’re more apt to persist when the going gets tough — and even find some humor in it all — if you’re alongside others who are suffering through the same.